mikkeloscar/arch-travis/README.md

 `arch.packages` defines a list of packages (from official repos or AUR) to be installed before running the build.

+`arch.before_install` defines a list of scripts to run after system boots.
+It's purpose is to alter build environment before system update and packages installation.
+Anything defined in the `arch.before_install` list will run from the base of the repository as a normal user called `travis`, `sudo` is available.

 `arch.script` defines a list of scripts to run as part of the build.
 Anything defined in the `arch.script` list will run from the base of the repository as a